How To Ace Math Exams: Tips On How To Study

 By Team ParentCircle

-For quite a few students, Math translates to disaster, and Math exams are nothing short of cold nightmares.
-To combat this, CBSE has recently decided to split its 10th maths board exam into two levels from next year.
-As per National Curriculum Framework (NCF) 2005 two levels of examinations will help students with different learning capabilities and reduce the stress levels as well.
-According to the Times Of India report published on 15 January 2019, the easier level will be called 'Mathematics-Basic' and the existing level will be called 'Mathematics-Standard'.
+For quite a few students, math translates to disaster, and math exams are nothing short of cold nightmares.
+It is well known that preparing for a maths test can heighten the stress level in students who face difficulty with this subject.
+To address this, CBSE has introduced two levels of examination in mathematics for class 10 students appearing for board exams this year.
+As per National Curriculum Framework (NCF) 2005, two levels of examinations will help students with different learning capabilities and reduce the stress levels as well.
+The easier level is called 'Mathematics-Basic' and the previous level is called 'Mathematics-Standard'.

 - Remember formulae: Let your child write down all important formulae on a piece of paper and try to memorise them.